Calculate the tax savings you can make by taking out a company paid Relevant Life Insurance policy instead of a personal Life Insurance policy.

 50 Years Old | 1 in 23 |

-As an employee benefit many firms often provide around 4 x salary as a benefit.
-However, with Relevant Life Insurance you can decide on a level of cover and it is important to work out how much your loved ones would need should you pass away.
+When Death in Service benefits are offered as an employee benefit, 4 x salary is a pretty typical amount.
+But with Relevant Life Cover, you can choose the amount insured.
+So, it’s important to work out how much your loved ones and financial dependents might need if you pass away.

 ---|---|